 Film and popcorn night is my favourite!
 Along with the woods.
 And the games.
 And the trips.

-Alongside Housemistress Anne, the pupils are looked after by a dedicated team of resident tutors and house staff.
-Mrs Emma Jolly, is Assistant Housemistress with responsibility for the First Form and Mr Jack Mynott, is Assistant Housemaster with responsibility for the Second Form.
+Alongside Emma, the pupils are looked after by a dedicated team of resident tutors and house staff including Mr Jack Mynott, Assistant Housemaster, who himself is an Old Dauntseian.

 The house was originally built in the 1860s for Edward Pleydell-Bouverie, who was MP for Kilmarnock in Scotland for 30 years and held various posts in the Liberal administration of Lord Palmerston.
 The house motto ‘Patria Cara Carior Libertas’ (your country is dear; but freedom is dearer) is taken from the Pleydell-Bouverie family motto.